gvwilson/thirdbit/src/fiction/bear/index.md

 The balcony turned out to be as big as the house Noxy shared with her mother back in Stale.
-The Trout River stretched away to the left and the right, up toward the magic dam and down through Loghan and Latter Tongsa to the sea.
+The Sochla River stretched away to the left and the right, up toward the magic dam and down through Loghan and Latter Tongsa to the sea.
 Moonlight gleamed on each little ripple, and suddenly Noxy missed the million sharp stars of the mountain sky.